kevoreilly/CAPEv2/docs/book/src/development/code_style.rst

 When possible, all code must be committed with proper unit tests.
 Particular attention must be placed when fixing bugs: it's good practice to write unit tests to reproduce the bug.
-All unit tests and fixtures are placed in the tests folder in the Cuckoo root.
+All unit tests and fixtures are placed in the tests folder in the CAPE root.
 We adopted `Nose <http://nose.readthedocs.org/en/latest/>`_ as unit testing framework.